Three-dimensional AdS black holes in massive-power-Maxwell theor: Optical features

-Here, we would like to obtain the radius of photon sphere and spherical shadow for the corresponding black hole and show how they are affected by solution parameters.
-To this purpose, we employ the Hamilton-Jacobi method for a photon in the black hole spacetime as \cite{Carter1a,Decanini1a}
+Here, we would like to obtain the radius of the photon orbit and critical impact parameter for the corresponding black hole and show how they are affected by solution parameters.
+To this purpose, we employ the Hamilton-Jacobi method for a photon in the black hole spacetime as \cite {Carter1a,Decanini1a}

 where $\mathcal{S}$ and $\sigma $ are the Jacobi action and affine parameter along the geodesics, respectively.
-The geodesic motion of a massless photon, in the static spherically symmetric spacetime, can be controlled by the following Hamiltonian
+The geodesic motion of a massless photon in the static spherically symmetric spacetime can be controlled by the following Hamiltonian

 Taking into account Eq. (\ref{metric}), the above equation can be written as

 from which we deduce